 The Environmental Quality Commission is the board that reviews all proposed changes to division 340 of the Oregon Administrative Rules.
 The commission adopts, rejects, or adopts with changes, any proposed rule.

-DEQ plans to take the final proposal including any modifications made in response to public comments to the commission for decision at its March, 2014 meeting in Portland.
+DEQ plans to take the final proposal including any modifications made in response to public comments to the commission for decision at its March 2014 meeting in Portland.

 Accessibility information